cosmos/cosmos-sdk/docs/architecture/adr-057-app-wiring-1.md

 With the approach proposed here, hooks registration will be obviously observable in `app.go` if `depinject` codegen (described below) is used.

-Note that event listeners, described in [ADR 061: Core Module API](./adr-061-core-module-api.md), are a more standardized alternative to hooks with both a simpler declaration and registration system.

 ### Code Generation

 The `depinject` framework will optionally allow the app configuration and dependency injection wiring to be code